Term of office start date: 25th April 2016

 Term of office start date: 18th December 2017

-Anna was honoured to win Corporate Leader of the Year at The English Women’s Awards (North) in 2018 and was also a member of Insider’s 42 under 42 (North West) and in 2021 was shortlisted for The Law Society Excellence Awards.
+Anna is a previous winner of Corporate Leader of the Year at The English Women’s Awards, she is an alumni of Insider’s 42 under 42 (North West) and in 2021 was shortlisted for The Law Society Excellence Awards.

-Prior to being CEO Anna worked as a corporate lawyer, advising on both M&A and private equity transactions.
-In addition to gaining extensive in-house experience at £1.2 billion turnover Enterprise plc (now Amey), where she advised on the groups acquisitions and disposals for a number of years.
+Prior to her CEO roles, Anna worked for many years as a corporate lawyer, advising on mergers/acquisitions and private equity transactions.
+She also spent a couple of years working in-house at £1.2 billion turnover Enterprise plc (now Amey) where she advised on the groups acquisitions and disposals.

-Anna also holds non-executive director roles at MSV Housing Association and Persona Care and Support where she provides support on corporate governance, risk, integration, change management, service innovation and strategic and business growth support.
+Anna’s non-executive experience enables her to provide support on corporate governance, risk, integration, change management, service innovation and strategic and business growth support.

 Term of office start date: 16th July 2018

-Sharon has had a varied career in the IT industry with over thirty years’ experience working with clients in Financial Services, Pharmaceuticals, Health & Life Sciences and during the last eight years in Public Sector.
-She spent 4 years overseas in Switzerland in a global Senior Executive role leading the relationship and team delivering tech services across 63 countries for a Health and Life Sciences client.
+Sharon has had a varied career in the IT industry with over thirty years experience working with clients in Financial Services, Pharmaceuticals, Health & Life Sciences and during the last eight years, the Public Sector.
+She spent 4 years overseas in Switzerland in a global Senior Executive role, leading the team delivering tech services across 63 countries for a Health and Life Sciences client.